 Ecommerce Tips (#21): Set SMART goals.

 Whether you’re planning a financial goal or milestone for your store, it’s important to make sure that you have a SMART goal.
 SMART stands for Specific, Measurable, Attainable, Realistic, and Timed.
 You want to ensure that your goals are well-defined.
-You also want to make sure you know when your goal is achieved.
-You need a goal that is founded in logic and that you have the resources you need to make the goal attainable.
+Make sure you set timelines to know when your goal should be achieved. by You need a goal that is founded in logic and that you have the resources you need to make the goal attainable.
 Lastly, you want to make sure that you set a time frame that allows you to achieve the goal without any extra time allocated.
-An example of SMART goal would be: Make at least 10,000 in revenue in one month by December 31, 2017.
+An example of SMART goal would be: Make at least 10,000 in revenue in one month by December 31, 2020.

 Ecommerce Tips (#22): Don’t hide behind books.